Waiting for Guffman: Release and reception

 After being shown at the Toronto and Boston film festivals in late 1996, it received a US theatrical release, playing in roughly 50 theaters beginning on January 31, 1997.
 The only other country it received a theatrical release in was Australia, during September 1997.
 It had earlier been shown at the Melbourne International Film Festival on August 4, 1997.
+The film's theatrical distribution was handled by Sony Pictures Classics, an indie division of Sony Pictures Entertainment.
+However, the film's rights have remained with Warner Bros., as it was produced by their subdivision Castle Rock Entertainment.
+Another Parker Posey film from this period titled Suburbia had the same rights circumstances as Waiting for Guffman, as it was produced/owned by Warner Bros. but distributed to theaters in February 1997 by Sony Pictures Classics.
+Starting with 2000's Best In Show, Christopher Guest's subsequent mockumentaries were handled entirely by Warner, with no involvement from Sony Pictures Classics.

 To promote the film, Guest made appearances on Late Night with Conan O'Brien and the NBC talk show Later during February 1997.

-Waiting for Guffman received a 91% approval rating on Rotten Tomatoes based on 55 reviews, with an average rating of 7.80/10.
+As of 2024, Waiting for Guffman has a 91% approval rating on Rotten Tomatoes based on 55 reviews, with an average rating of 7.80/10.
 The site's critical consensus reads, "This riotously deadpan mockumentary about aspiring community theater performers never stoops to ridicule oft-ridiculous characters."

-The film also received a score of 71 out of 100 on Metacritic, based on 19 critics, indicating "generally favorable reviews."
+The film also received a score of 71 out of 100 on Metacritic, based on 19 critics, indicating "generally favorable reviews".

 Owen Gleiberman of Entertainment Weekly gave the film a grade A and called it "A madcap gem."
 Peter Travers of Rolling Stone called it "Priceless".
 It got two thumbs up on the February 1, 1997, episode of Siskel and Ebert.
 In his review for the Chicago Sun-Times, Roger Ebert gave the film three out of four stars and wrote: "Attention is paid not simply to funny characters and punch lines, but to small nudges at human nature."
 Maitland McDonagh of TV Guide called the film "Frequently funny -- sometimes very funny indeed."

 During opening weekend, the film made $37,990.
 The film earned $2.9 million at the US domestic box office, against a production budget of $4 million.

-Accolades and Legacy
+Accolades and legacy

-In December of 2022, Variety listed Waiting for Guffman as one of "The 100 Best Movies of All Time", saying it was "a comedy as touching as it is hilarious" and "one for the ages", that became "the ultimate cult film for a newly liberated generation".
+In December 2022, Variety listed Waiting for Guffman as one of "The 100 Best Movies of All Time", saying it was "a comedy as touching as it is hilarious" and "one for the ages" that became "the ultimate cult film for a newly liberated generation".